justinpinkney/justinpinkney.com/content/blog/toonify-yourself/index.md

 BTW all credit to [Doron](https://twitter.com/Norod78) for making the model and showing this self toonification works wonderfully!

+## Next steps

+I followed up this stuff by making a website where anyone could Toonify themselves in a few seconds, it got pretty popular (too popular!).
+See the details of how it was made [[making-toonify:here]].

 ## More examples

 ![](examples/toon1.jpg)